WoWAnalyzer/WoWAnalyzer/scripts/enchants/README.md

 #### New Expansions

-When generating enchants for a new expansion, you will need to update the `EXPANSION` / `ENCHANTS_DIR` constants in `scripts/enchants/generate-enchants.ts` to match the new expansion.
+When generating enchants for a new expansion, you will need to update the `EXPANSION` / `ENCHANTS_FILE` constants in `scripts/enchants/generate-enchants.ts` to match the new expansion.

 #### Troubleshooting